MicrochipTech/aws-iot-winc1500-secure-wifi-board/sam-ba/README.md

 # Bootloader

 ## Installation
-This folder contains the files to configure the bootloader GUI or bootloader scripts
+This folder contains the files to configure the bootloader GUI or bootloader upgrade scripts

 To program firmware with bootloader, PC need to install SAM-BA V2.18 (bootloader GUI).
 The installation file can be download from below URL: